Umar1312/umar1312/README.md

 # Hi there! 👋

-I'm [Your Name], and welcome to my GitHub profile!
+I'm Umar Salim, and welcome to my GitHub profile!

 ## About Me

-I'm a [Your Profession] based in [Your Location].
-I'm passionate about [Your Interests], and love working on projects that challenge me and help me grow as a developer.

-## Projects

-Here are some of the projects I'm currently working on or have completed:

-- [Project Name](link to project repository): A brief description of the project
-- [Project Name](link to project repository): A brief description of the project
-- [Project Name](link to project repository): A brief description of the project

-## Skills
+I'm a Software Engineer.

+I'm incredibly passionate about software engineering, especially when it comes to challenging projects that allow me to push my limits and grow as a developer.
+I'm particularly interested in mobile development and have a deep love for creating beautiful, intuitive user interfaces.
+For me, there's nothing more satisfying than seeing a well-designed app come to life and knowing that users will enjoy using it.
+I'm constantly striving to learn new skills and stay up-to-date with the latest technologies so that I can deliver the best possible experience to users.

 Here are some of the programming languages, tools, and frameworks I'm proficient in:

-- Programming languages: [List of Programming Languages]
+- Programming languages: Dart, JavaScript, Python, Java, SQL.
-- Tools: [List of Tools]
-- Frameworks: [List of Frameworks]
+- Frameworks: Flutter, React Native, Android, iOS, React, NodeJS.

 ## Contact Me

-If you're interested in collaborating on a project or just want to say hi, you can reach me at [Your Email Address] or connect with me on [Your Social Media Profiles](Link to Social Media Profiles).
+If you're interested in collaborating on a project or just want to say hi, you can reach me at salimumar@hotmail.com or connect with me on LinkedIn at https://www.linkedin.com/in/umar-salim-72a35b8a/.

 Thanks for stopping by!